NuclearNic/nics-example-api/README.md

 As mentioned above the various authorization levels and the App HABTM Users relationship is yet to be added.

 ### Live View
-The live view is an Iframe to an instance of the hybrid app running on Heroku. **The Heroku app is on a free dyno so it may take some time for the dyno to wake up.
+The live view is an Iframe to an instance of the hybrid app running on Heroku. **The Heroku app is on a free dyno so it may take some time for the dyno to wake up**.
 The API routes for the production app are in the process of being changed, so **it is likely that the Iframe view will show a phone app that is simply an empty shell**.
 For CMS users this is a very useful feature as they can immediately see the effects of the changes they've made.
 Without needing to test their content on a seperate device.

 ### Metaprogramming
 One of the goals of the project was to employ as much metaprogramming as possible.
 The controllers.rb file shows